thehui87/Learning-Godot/tutorial_particles_2d.md

 #### Linear Velocity

 Linear Velocity is the speed at which particles will be emitted (in pixels/sec).
-Speed might later be modified by gravity or other acceleations (as described further below).
+Speed might later be modified by gravity or other accelerations (as described further below).

 <p align="center"><img src="images/paranim4.gif"></p>